 How much flexibility is there within the EPD curriculum?

 Beyond the core requirements, EPD allows for a considerable amount of flexibility with courses.
 As an EPD student, you are able to dive into your chosen focus area by choosing from an extensive list of curated courses, supplementing your schedule with courses from other SIPA concentrations, and pursuing opportunities at other Columbia schools.
 In fact, EPD has traditionally been one of the largest MIA-MPA concentrations because it allows students to explore a variety of interests while fulfilling concentration requirements.

 Which specialization fits well with EPD concentration?

 Each specialization can be tailored to mesh with the EPD curriculum.
 Students may select whatever specialization will help fulfill their professional goals.

-What is the difference between the Capstone workshop and the Workshop in Development Practice?
+What is the difference between the Capstone workshop and the capstone Workshop in sustainable Development Practice?

 The Capstone workshop is a degree requirement for all MIA and MPA students.
-EPD has its own version of the Capstone workshop program called the Workshop in Development Practice, which is a required course for EPD students in their second year and is part of a two-course development practice series through which students gain practical skills and experience working with external clients on various development related projects.
-The EPD Workshop in Development Practice runs from early November until early May, and usually involves an overseas study trip, either during winter or spring break.
+EPD has its own version of the Capstone workshop program called the Capstone Workshop in Sustainable Development Practice, which is a required course for EPD students in their second year and is part of a two-course sustainable development practice series through which students gain practical skills and experience working with external clients on various development related projects.
+The Capstone Workshop in Sustainable Development Practice runs from early November until early May, and usually involves an overseas study trip, either during winter or spring break.